Updated 30th April 2022

 Now you have a food fraud vulnerability assessment, what comes next?

-First make a home for the vulnerability assessment documents so that they can easily be found for reviews and audits.
+First, make a home for the vulnerability assessment documents so that they can easily be found for reviews and audits.
 They should be incorporated into an existing quality manual or food safety manual, with correct document reference numbers and with review dates scheduled in the same way as other sections of the system.
 If the business operates a risk register or an enterprise risk management system, talk to the owner of that register about whether it is appropriate to reference the documents in that system also.

-- Prevent the purchase of fraudulent materials
+- Prevent the purchase of fraudulent ingredients or products

 - Deter fraudsters from adulterating materials that your business is going to purchase